rayshift/translatefgo/README.md

 #### IMPORTANT: This app is incompatible with Android 11.
 Do not upgrade your device if you wish to continue to use translations.
 No support for Android 11 is planned.

+**New (11th November):** LB4.5: The Imaginary Naval Battle Imaginary Scramble: Raise the Nautilus! is now translated with a machine translation.

 **New (9th October):** Gudaguda 5 is now translated with a machine translation.

 **New (9th October):** Lostbelt 4, Yuga Kshetra, is now fully translated.
 Atlantis and Olympus machine translations are available for [Patreons](https://www.patreon.com/rayshift).